+It’s estimated that 43% of adults in Alabama are experiencing some anxiety or depression-related symptoms, and almost 25% struggle to get the help they need.
 Approximately one in every 25 Alabama residents suffers from a serious mental health condition.
 This includes schizophrenia, bipolar disorder, and/or major depression.
-Furthermore, Alabama Public Health identified mental health and substance abuse as the second-greatest health concern within the state.
+Our Alabama crisis line is here to help you cope with those symptoms and get on the path to long-term recovery.
 According to their site, “Poor mental health affects thousands of Alabamians and many illnesses go undiagnosed and untreated because of a shortage of providers.”

 The National Mental Health Hotline

 If you need to connect with a mental health specialist, call 1-866-903-3787 right now.
 A trained professional will take your call and assist you however she or he can.
 A world of resources is waiting for you.
 The hotline is available to all US residents and operates on a 24/7 basis.

 The Alabama Department of Mental Health offers a list of emergency contact phone numbers by county on its website.
 For more information (or if you’re not sure which county you’re in) call 1-800-367-0955.
 The local number is 334-242-3454.

 NAMI Helpline & More

 The National Alliance on Mental Illness provides a wealth of resources, including the NAMI Helpline, which can be reached by calling 1-800-950-6264 or by emailing firstname.lastname@example.org.
 Although the helpline is only available Monday through Friday from 10 AM until 8 PM EST, there is a 24/7 text line available.
 Simply text ‘NAMI’ to 741-741 for assistance.

 Call Our Helpline Today for Mental Health Support